mjakeman/extension-manager/po/README.md

 # Translating Extension Manager
-Translations contributions is always welcome!
+Contributions to translations are always welcome!

 If you totally new to GTK software transitioning or software development in general, fear not!
 Everything here explained as detailed, as possible!